mtmosier/sf-i-voice-companion/README.md

 > Who are you?    # I am your ship's companion...
 > Tell me a random constellation fact    # Pisces is a constellation.
 Its name is the latin..
 > Give me a random quantum theory fact    # Hawking Radiation.
 In 1975 Steven Hawking showed...
+> Give me a random galaxy fact    # Neutrinos.
+A particle produced by the nuclear reactions...
 > Enable galaxy    # Interactive mode on
 > What is a black hole    # A black hole is a region of spacetime...
+> Enable constellations    # Interactive mode on
+> Tell me about constellation Ares    # Ares.
+Representing a ram's horns.
+It is one of...
 ```